ugbodagadave/Esther/memory-bank/activeContext.md

 # Active Context: Esther

 ## 1. Current Focus
 The current focus is on implementing the on-demand education feature.
-The `DRY_RUN_MODE` refinement has been completed and is now stable.
+The secure wallet input feature has been completed and is now stable.

 ## 2. Recent Changes & Decisions
+- **Secure Wallet Input**: Implemented a secure web app for private key entry, enhancing security by preventing sensitive data from being stored in chat history.
 - **`DRY_RUN_MODE` Refinement Complete**: The `DRY_RUN_MODE` feature has been refactored to ensure consistent application across the codebase.
 The configuration has been centralized in `src/constants.py`, and comprehensive unit and integration tests have been added to verify its behavior.
 All relevant documentation has been updated.
 - **Portfolio Rebalance Feature Complete**: The portfolio rebalance feature has been fully implemented, including the conversational flow for sequential swap execution.
 - **Architectural Refactor**: The application has been refactored from a multi-threaded Flask application to a unified `asyncio` event loop using FastAPI.
 This has resolved the stability issues and created a robust foundation for future development.